Snowflake-Labs/sfquickstarts/site/sfguides/src/resource_optimization_setup/resource_optimization_setup.md

 ```

-## Warehouses with Long Timeouts (T1)
+## Warehouses with Long Suspension (T1)
 ###### Tier 1
 #### Description:
-Identifies warehouses that have the longest timeouts.
-Timeout parameters are used to define how long a query may run for before timing out.
-By default, statement lockout is set for two days.
+Identifies warehouses that have the longest setting for automatic suspension after a period of no activity on that warehouse.
 #### How to Interpret Results:
-All warehouses should have an appropriate timeout for the workload.
+All warehouses should have an appropriate setting for automatic suspension for the workload.

 – For Tasks, Loading and ETL/ELT warehouses set to immediate suspension.